glycerine/goq/README.md

 compiling the source : 'go get' will fail the first time; you must run 'make' after 'go get'.
 --------------------

- * a) `go get -t -u github.com/glycerine/mangos/compat`

- * b) `go get -u -t github.com/glycerine/goq` # this will fail on the very first time, because gitcommit.go has not yet been generated. ignore the error about gitcommit.go, 'make' will fix it.
+ * a) `go get -u -t github.com/glycerine/goq` # this will fail on the very first time, because gitcommit.go has not yet been generated. ignore the error about gitcommit.go, 'make' will fix it.

- * c) If not already, include $GOPATH/bin in your $PATH.
+ * b) If not already, include $GOPATH/bin in your $PATH.
 The test suite needs to be able to find goq in your $PATH.

    For example, add a line like this to your ~/.bashrc (assumes GOPATH already set):